 Cut the 1/4-inch x 4-foot x 8-foot underlayment:

-Lay the two side panels side-by-side, flush against one another.
+To measure and cut the two side panels, lay the two panels side-by-side, flush against one another.
 Check that they’re even on the top and the bottom.
 Then, mark both sides from the bottom to the top.
 These marks show where you’ll install the shelves.
 Set aside the side panels once you’ve marked them.

 Mark at the following measurements: